 Check out La Moneda

-La Moneda, Chile’s presidential palace, is definitely worth a visit.
+La Moneda is Chile’s presidential palace and is definitely worth stopping at soon after your flight.
+Booking a tour guide to learn more while you’re here is a great idea if it’s your first time exploring this city.
 After gazing at the impressive architecture, take in the surrounding atmosphere – old men playing dominoes, lovers strolling, and kids frolicking in the plaza fountains.

 Visit Pablo Neruda’s Home